-137. Furthermore, the project is in line with "UN Delivering as One" as expressed in the agreed 2017-2020 Development Assistance Framework that is focused on (i) governance, (ii) human

-138. Strategic partnerships.
-Key partners for policy dialogue include Farmers' Organizations, NGOs, private-sector actors, bilateral and multilateral development partners, the National Central for Agricultural Reseach and the Inter-professional Fund for Research and Agricultural Advisory Service (FIRCA), key sector ministries such as the Ministry of Agricultura and Rural Development, The Ministry of Environment and Sustainable Development, The Ministry of Forest and Water, the Ministry of Rice, Africa Rice, Swiss Centre, department of Cassava, Cocoa Board, The International Cocoa Organization, UNDP, FAO, the WFP Regional Centre on nutrition to name few,.
+- 140. Furthermore, the project is in line with "UN Delivering as One" as expressed in the agreed 2017-2020 Development Assistance Framework that is focused on (i) governance, (ii) human development, and (iii) sustainable development.
+IT brings IFAD, UNDP and FAO jointly to support the government of CIV, In particular, it will work with policy makers to ut in place policies directed toward sustainable production and consumption, decent work, income generation, and building the resilience of vulnerable populations to climate change. - 141.
+Strategic partnerships.
+Key partners for policy dialogue include Farmers' Organizations, NGOs, private-sector actors, bilateral and multilateral development partners, the National Central for Agricultural Reseach and the Inter-professional Fund for Research and Agricultural Advisory Service (FIRCA), key sector ministries such as the Ministry of Agricultura and Rural Development, The Ministry of Environment and Sustainable Development, The Ministry of Forest and Water, the Ministry of Rice, Africa Rice, Swiss Centre, department of Cassava, Cocoa Board, The International Cocoa Organization, UNDP, FAO, the WFP Regional Centre on nutrition to name few. - E. DESCRIBE HOW THE PROJECT / PROGRAMME MEETS RELEVANT NATIONAL TECHNICAL STANDARDS, WHERE APPLICABLE, SUCH AS STANDARDS FOR ENVIRONMENTAL ASSESSMENT, BUILDING CODES, ETC., AND COMPLIES WITH THE ENVIRONMENTAL AND SOCIAL POLICY OF THE ADAPTATION FUND - 142.
+The project will ensure potential adverse environmental impacts are identified and avoided, and where impacts cannot be avoided, a suitable plan is prepared for those impacts to be mitigated and managed.
+Applicable and relevant national technical standards including best environmental practice will be used to deliver the planned activities.